jackoalan/llvm-mos/README.md

 to abstract symbols placed in the zero page by the linker.
 Only registers actually accessed are emitted.

-Two 2-byte pointer registers are presently reserved by the compiler.
-One is used for last-chance saving/restoring of values after register allocation; the other is the soft stack pointer.
-Accordingly, at least two consecutive pairs of zero page registers must be available for compiler use.
+One 2-byte pointer register and one zero-page location are presently reserved by the compiler.
+The pointer is used for the soft stack pointer; the other is used for last-chance saving/restoring of values after register allocation.
+The standalone register is considered `ZP_0`, which means it's the low byte of an nusable pointer register, `ZP_PTR_0`. `ZP_1` is freely usable for register allocation purposes, but any uses of `ZP_PTR_0` would clobber `ZP_0`, which is disallowed.
+Accordingly, at least two consecutive pairs of zero page registers must be available for compiler use, one for `SP`, and one for `ZP_PTR_0`.

 Eventually, a compiler flag should allow the user to specify how many zero page locations are available for use by the compiler.
 This will limit the register